-- IT teams can leverage SSO to protect users with consistent security policies that adapt to their behaviour, while simplifying the management of usernames and passwords.
+- IT teams can leverage SSO to protect users with consistent security policies that adapt to their behavior, while simplifying the management of usernames and passwords.

 - Built-in security tools automatically identify and block malicious login attempts, improving the safety of business networks.

-- Organisations can deploy security tools like MFA in tandem with SSO, and can quickly oversee user access rights and privileges.
+- Organizations can deploy security tools like MFA in tandem with SSO, and can quickly oversee user access rights and privileges.